microsoft/MixedReality-UXTools-Unreal/Docs/PressableButton.md

 Although this button is behaving correctly, it's not doing anything useful.
 The pressable button events can be used in a blueprint in order to respond to press/release.
 There are a few useful events that can be used:

 - **OnBeginFocus**: This event is called when a pointer starts giving focus to the button.
 - **OnUpdateFocus**: This event is called for every tick that the button has focus from a pointer.
 A button will hold focus while it is being pressed.
 - **OnEndFocus**: This event is called when a pointer stops giving focus to the button.
+- **OnBeginPoke**: This event is called when a near pointer starts pushing the button.
+See description above for the difference between a push and a press.
+- **OnUpdatePoke**: This event is called tick that a pointer is pushing the button.
+See description above for the difference between a push and a press.
+- **OnEndPoke**: This event is called when a near pointer stops pushing the button.
+See description above for the difference between a push and a press.
 - **OnButtonPressed**: Called when the current push distance of the button exceeds the [pressed fraction](#pressed-fraction).
 - **OnButtonReleased**: Called when the current push distance of the button subceeds the [released fraction](#pressed-fraction).
+- **OnButtonEnabled**: Called when the button is enabled.
+- **OnButtonDisabled**: Called when the button is disabled.
+This will not raise a release event if the button is disabled while pressed.

 Here are some examples of these events in use in the SimpleButton blueprint sample provided with UXT: